Understanding Bloating: How the GI Map Test Can Help

 Some people have no symptoms at all.
 Others may experience:

-acid reflux or heartburn
+Acid reflux or heartburn.

-gastritis or stomach ulcers
+Gastritis or stomach ulcers.

-If left untreated for long periods, H. pylori infection can contribute to mucosal damage and more serious gastrointestinal complications such as gastritis, gastric ulcers and gastric cancer.
+If left untreated for long periods, H. pylori infection can contribute to mucosal damage and more serious gastrointestinal complications such as gastritis, gastric ulcers, and gastric cancer.

 Digestive Enzyme Function and Pancreatic Elastase-1

+Another important marker assessed on a GI MAP test is pancreatic elastase-1.
 This enzyme is produced by the pancreas and plays a key role in digestion.

+Pancreatic elastase helps break down proteins and contributes to overall digestive enzyme activity in the small intestine.
 Because it is secreted exclusively by the pancreas, measuring elastase levels in stool provides insight into pancreatic digestive function.

 Low pancreatic elastase levels can suggest exocrine pancreatic insufficiency, where the pancreas does not produce enough digestive enzymes to digest food.
+This can lead to:

-poor breakdown of food
+Poor breakdown of food.

-nutrient deficiencies in iron or B12
+Nutrient deficiencies in iron or B12.

-abdominal discomfort after meals
+Abdominal discomfort after meals.

 Low pancreatic elastase symptoms include:

-steatorrhea (fatty, oily or greasy stools)
+Steatorrhea (fatty, oily, or greasy stools).

-malnutrition due to poor absorption
+Malnutrition due to poor absorption.

 Reduced enzyme production may also occur alongside other digestive issues such as microbial imbalance or chronic gastrointestinal infections.